 Power-assist doors can be found at the Grable Visitor Center, the Car and Carriage Museum, and the Community Room.

-Baby changing stations are located in the Grable Visitor Center, The Frick Art Museum and the Car & Carriage Museum.
+Baby changing stations are located in the Grable Visitor Center, The Frick Art Museum and the Car and Carriage Museum.

 Strollers are welcome in all buildings on site except Clayton.

 Service animals are permitted in all public areas of the museum.
 Service animals are trained to perform specific tasks for an individual with a disability as defined by the Americans with Disabilities Act.
-Comfort animals, therapy animals, companion animals or emotional support animals are not service animals as defined by the ADA and are therefore not allowed.
-The official ADA guidelines can be accessed here.
+Comfort animals, therapy animals, companion animals, or emotional support animals are not service animals as defined by the ADA and are not allowed.
+The ADA guidelines regarding service animals can be accessed here.

 Professional aides accompanying visitors are admitted to Clayton and to ticketed exhibitions at no charge (one aide per guest).
 To make a reservation for a professional aide, please call us at 412-371-0600 in advance of your visit.

 American Sign Language interpreters are available at no charge for tours and programs with advance notice to ensure availability.
 Requests for an ASL interpreter must be made at least two weeks in advance of the date of the visit by contacting Kelly McMasters, Learning & Visitor Experience Coordinator, at 412-342-4087 or kmcmasters@TheFrickPittsburgh.org.
 Payment for the tour or program must be made in advance.

 Large print labels are available for visitors to special exhibitions.
 Labels can be requested at the admissions desk in The Frick Art Museum.